 Ask Your Dentist if Extraction Is Your Best Option

 Tooth extraction can be an excellent way to save your smile from serious trouble, but your dentist will help you ensure it’s your best option before recommending the procedure.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of West Forest Lake, Kennedy, Lake Bluff, Skokie, Junction, and all surrounding communities.
+We also proudly serve residents of Lake Bluff, Chicago, Libertyville, Gurnee, Highland Park, Vernon hills, Winnetka, Wilmette, Kenilworth, Bannockburn, Ravinia, and all surrounding communities in the Chicago Metro area.